 How to Get a Copy of Your Transcript

 You can view an unofficial copy of your transcript by logging into your student account and printing out your history.
 This transcript is free.
-It can be helpful as you begin the application process, particularly if the school to which you apply wants a list of recent courses or needs to know your GPA before it receives your transcript.
-Your unofficial transcript may also help you assess whether you meet certain prerequisites for the classes you hope to take or the program in which you want to enroll.
+It can be helpful as you begin the application process, particularly if the school you apply to wants a list of recent courses or needs to know your GPA before receiving your transcript.
+Your unofficial transcript may also help you assess whether you meet specific prerequisites for the classes you hope to take or the program you want to enroll in.

 Most universities won’t accept an unofficial transcript.
-There are numerous reasons for this, including that an unofficial transcript may be incomplete.
+There are numerous reasons, including that an unofficial transcript may be incomplete.
 It’s also possible to forge an unofficial transcript.
-So at some point during the application and admission process, you’ll need to supply an official document.
+So, at some point during the application and admission process, you’ll need to supply an official document.
 Each school’s rules for this vary slightly.
 Some only require an official transcript upon admission, while others want the transcript to be sent when you apply.

-To get an official copy of your transcript, contact your school’s registrar.
-In most cases, you don’t even have to call or go in person; the registrar’s office may have an online form for requesting your transcript.
-You can usually pay the transcript fee online too.
-If the school does not offer such a form, you may need to download and print the right document, then send a check.
+Contact your school's registrar to get an official copy of your transcript.
+You can order an official copy of your SNU transcript online.
+In most cases, you don’t have to call or go in person; the registrar’s office may have an online form requesting your transcript.
+You can usually pay the transcript fee online, too.
+If the school does not offer such a form, you may need to download and print the right document and then send a check.
+Many schools participate in Parchment.com, which is an easy way for you to locate your old school, request and pay for your transcript online, and have the official copy mailed to you, an employer, or directly to your new school.

-The process can take several weeks, so plan ahead.
-If you’re working under a tight deadline, contact the school to ask about transcript processing times.
+The process can take several weeks, so contact the school to ask about transcript processing times if you're working under a tight deadline.
 In some cases, you may be able to expedite the process by paying a transcript rush fee.

 Do I Need a Transcript to Apply to College?